 This Hayward model is an excellent choice if you live in a coastal region and want an electric pool warmer.

-There are a number of different ways to heat a swimming pool, including using a heat pump.
-In hot climates, a heat pump is often more cost-effective than a gas or traditional electric pool heater in terms of running costs.
+There are several ways to heat a swimming pool, including using a heat pump.
+In hot climates, a heat pump is often more cost-effective than gas or traditional electric pool heater in terms of running costs.
 HeatPro pool heat pumps from Hayward are built to last and are quieter than some gas pool heaters.

 Another significant advantage of this type is its quietness.
 Some pool heaters, particularly larger ones for larger pools, can be exceedingly loud.
 This model includes a contoured fan blade to aid in optimal airflow and a quieter user experience.

-The Hayward W3HP21004T has a stainless-steel fan blade to improve airflow efficiency while also reducing noise levels.
+The Hayward W3HP21004T has a stainless-steel fan blade to improve airflow efficiency and reduce noise levels.

 The heater also incorporates an ultra-gold evaporator fin to help protect the internal components from corrosion, which is especially important in damp, humid areas such as coastal cities.

 This electric pool heater includes an injection-molded plastic body that resists UV radiation, corrosion, and degradation, making it a more durable and easy-to-maintain option.
 It has an acoustic compression cover on the heater casing and a profiled fan for silent operation, which is useful for position flexibility.